 First, let’s define plastic.
 Plastics according to EcoLife are human-made synthetic polymers made from long chains of carbon and other elements.
-Through a process called cracking, crude oil and natural gases are converted to hydrocarbon monomers like ethylene, propylene, styrene, vinyl chloride, ethylene glycol, and so on.
+Through a process called cracking, crude oil, and natural gases are converted to hydrocarbon monomers like ethylene, propylene, styrene, vinyl chloride, ethylene glycol, and so on.
 These are then mixed with other chemicals to produce a desired finished product, plasticizers like phthalates to make PVC soft, butadiene to make plastic code 7 tough, and many others.
 Additional additives include bacteria, heat, light, color, and friction.
 To create the desired form and shape of the plastic, the materials are finally cast, spun, molded, fabricated, extruded, or applied as a coating on another material.

 Plastics can be found everywhere in our lives, in our homes, our vehicles, our clothes, and even inside our own bodies.
-It is not an exaggeration, plastic is part of a lot of products we use like cases for electronics, vending machine cups, food packaging, food containers, refrigerator liners, beverage containers and bottles, cleaning product containers, hair product, product containers, shopping bags, cabling, pipes, wood composites, produce bags, flexible food containers, shrink wrap, lining for cardboard, wire coverings, toys, cookware and dishes, moldings, toys, insulation for electronics, lamination for paper, nylon materials, car moldings, fishing line, toothbrushes, beverage bottles, DVDs and CDs, CD and DVD cases, eyeglasses and contact lenses, traffic lights, lenses, textiles, medical implants, aerospace parts, food film, microwaveable packages, biodegradable beverage bottles and dishes, light diffusers for vehicles, Plexiglas, large and small appliances, auto parts, pipes, foam products, coatings for fry pans (Teflon) and water slides, shower curtains, flooring, and windows.
+It is not an exaggeration, plastic is part of a lot of products we use like cases for electronics, vending machine cups, food packaging, food containers, refrigerator liners, beverage containers, and bottles, cleaning product containers, hair products, product containers, shopping bags, cabling, pipes, wood composites, produce bags, flexible food containers, shrink wrap, lining for cardboard, wire coverings, toys, cookware and dishes, moldings, toys, insulation for electronics, lamination for paper, nylon materials, car moldings, fishing line, toothbrushes, beverage bottles, DVDs and CDs, CD and DVD cases, eyeglasses and contact lenses, traffic lights, lenses, textiles, medical implants, aerospace parts, food film, microwaveable packages, biodegradable beverage bottles, and dishes, light diffusers for vehicles, Plexiglas, large and small appliances, auto parts, pipes, foam products, coatings for fry pans (Teflon) and water slides, shower curtains, flooring, and windows.

 The world of plastics can seem at times overwhelming or like a complete mystery.
 It is difficult to plan to recycle when there are many types of plastics of which many are not properly labeled.
 But when plastic recycle numbers (codes) are available, learning how to read them will help you decide which products to consume:

 Plastic Code 2 is called High-Density Polyethylene (HDPE).
-Its properties are the following: solvent resistant, high tensile strength, durable and stiff.
-This plastic can be found in beverage containers (milk, water, juice), cosmetic and cleaning product containers (shampoo, laundry detergent, all-purpose cleaners), cereal box liners, thin film plastic shopping bags, pipe and conduit, wood composites, wire, and cable coverings.
+Its properties are the following: solvent-resistant, high tensile strength, durable and stiff.
+This plastic can be found in beverage containers (milk, water, juice), cosmetic and cleaning product containers (shampoo, laundry detergent, all-purpose cleaners), cereal box liners, thin-film plastic shopping bags, pipe and conduit, wood composites, wire, and cable coverings.

 Plastic Code 6 is called Polystyrene (PS).
-Its properties are the following: stiff and either rigid and transparent or foamed and tough but not clear, relatively low melting point, moisture barrier.
-This plastic can be found in Foodservice items (cups, plates, bowls, take-out containers, meat trays), packing material (furniture, electronics, shipping containers as loose fill), CD and DVD cases and video cartridges, medicine bottles, medical products, toys, electronic housing.
+Its properties are the following: stiff and either rigid and transparent or foamed and tough but not clear, relatively low melting point, and moisture barrier.
+This plastic can be found in Foodservice items (cups, plates, bowls, take-out containers, meat trays), packing material (furniture, electronics, shipping containers as loose-fill), CD and DVD cases and video cartridges, medicine bottles, medical products, toys, electronic housing.

-Plastic Code 7 is called Other plastics (OTHER).
+Plastic Code 7 is called Other Plastics (OTHER).
 Its properties are the following: plastics made from a different resin from any of the above or a combination of more than one; can include bio-based plastics.
-It’s difficult to say where specifically you can find this plastic unless resin used is known.
+It’s difficult to say where specifically you can find this plastic unless the resin used is known.

 By now we know about the 7 codes and one would think recycling is the solution to the current plastic problem.
 Unfortunately, we have passed the time when it has actually been the main practical solution.

-According to Laura Parker from the National Geographic, plastic takes more than 400 years to degrade, so most of it still exists in some form.
+According to Laura Parker from National Geographic, plastic takes more than 400 years to degrade, so most of it still exists in some form.
 Today only a small percentage of all plastic is recyclable.
-Another small portion is burned generating air pollution in the process.
-A large percentage is dumped in landfills, forests and the ocean.
+Another small portion is burned generating the air pollution in the process.
+A large percentage is dumped in landfills, forests, and the ocean.
 So what now?